hamza-anzar/decentralized-electrification-planner/README.md

 # Rural Electrification Planner

-**Design and Economic Analysis of a Rural Electrification System — a six-step approach from load estimation to a fully sized PV system (with battery or diesel-generator backup) and full economic parameters.**
+**Design and Economic Analysis of a Rural Electrification System,  a six-step approach from load estimation to a fully sized off-grid electric system (for now only Solar PV with battery or diesel-generator backup) and all major economic parameters.**

 > ⚠️ **Academic project.** This tool and its outputs are for educational demonstration only.
 Figures
 > are illustrative and are **not** validated or accurate for real-time or investment-grade engineering